 - linked to many other conditions and symptoms that can affect quality of life

-Lowering thyroid antibodies should be a part of the treatment.
+Paying attention to thyroid antibodies should be a part of thyroid diagnosis and treatment.

 How to lower thyroid antibodies